Medication Abortion (Abortion Pill)

 Some women may feel immediate feelings of relief following an abortion, others find themselves facing feelings they did not expect.
 Some of these feelings may include but are not limited to, depression, anxiety, anger.
 They may have a difficult time talking about these feelings.
 Some psychologists have labeled these problems as post-abortion stress.
 You may recognize some of the following side effects in your friends or family members who have had abortions.

-You have three options to think about: abortion, parenting, and adoption.
-Pregnancy Resource Center provides competent and compassionate medical care.
-Our services include pregnancy options, pregnancy tests, ultrasounds, nurse consultations, counseling, perinatal education, social service education, material assistance, referrals for housing, legal assistance and other community resources.
+Pregnancy Resource Center provides competent and compassionate medical care and counseling.
+Our services include pregnancy options, pregnancy tests, ultrasounds, prenatal care, nurse consultations, counseling, perinatal education, behavioral health education, material assistance, referrals for housing, legal assistance and other community resources.